The Santos Tour Down Under is held in South Australia's capital city, Adelaide, and surrounding regional areas.

 Average daily temperatures in Celsius

-Winter temperatures in Adelaide are maximum 15.9, Minimum 8.
+Winter temperatures in Adelaide: maximum 15.9 Minimum 8

-For comprehensive weather information, please visit the Australian Bureau of Meteorology.
+For the latest seven day forecast and comprehensive weather information, please visit the Australian Bureau of Meteorology.

-Sun protection is a serious matter in Australia, as the UV is very high at all times of the year.
-To avoid skin burn, never go outside without a broad spectrum sunscreen of at least SPF 30+ and a hat.
+Sun protection is a serious matter in Australia, as the UV level is very high at all times of the year.
+To avoid sunburn, never go outside without a broad spectrum sunscreen of at least SPF 30+ and a hat.
 Drink plenty of water to prevent dehydration.

 Medical and emergency